xmpuspus/aedes/README.md

 # AEDES

 This repository contains codes that demonstrate the use of Project AEDES for data collection on remote sensing using LANDSAT, MODIS and SENTINEL.
+Full repository is linked [here](https://github.com/xmpuspus/aedes).

 Author: Xavier Puspus
 Affiliation: [Cirrolytix Research Services](cirrolytix.com)